djotaku/adventofcode/2016/Day_02/README.md

 ### Part 2 ###
 For part 2, I decided to go with some slightly tortured logic and stick to the array.
 If that gets too unwieldly, I'll try a different approach.

+And it did indeed get [too unweildly](https://github.com/djotaku/adventofcode/blob/c57c1367ff5b35b0b0a003aacf99c938c0c2c783/2016/Day_02/Python/part_2.py).
+So I came up with an idea that could be generalizable to create a solution that works for both parts 1 and 2.
+I created a set with valid coordinates and then only changed the key_y and key_x values if the new coordinate was in the set of valid coordinates.

 ## What I Learned

 ### Generic

 ### Python
+- Nothing new this time around.
 ### Ruby

 ### Perl